jonesmelton/dw_mud_wiki_crawler/README.md

 This repo does not include the db file resulting from a crawl.
 If for some reason you need one contact me.

+This api is fairly slow, usually taking over a second to respond.
 As of june 2023 a crawl was 2700ish pages and took about 90 minutes with this config.